There is an option now on your profile page

 Anime & Manga

 - In Dragon Ball, Goku once skins a tiger.
-Of course, the only tool he has on him at that time is his power pole.
+He must have done it with his bare hands because the only tool he has on him at that time is his power pole.

 - In Hajime No Ippo, Takamura once took out a bear by punching it a bunch of times.
 He let the bear live because she was only protecting her cub.
 However, Nekota came across the bear, killed it, and made bear stew.
 In Takamura's next fight, he wore the bear skin as part of his grand entrance.

-- This goes hand in hand with the prehistoric setting in Wild Rock.
+- Wild Rock: This goes hand in hand with the prehistoric setting.